 Let’s take a look at a few of these names and describe what they mean.

 Brindle – You’ll more likely see ‘Brindle’ French Bulldogs than any other color as it’s one of the most common.
 Brindle French Bulldogs have a dark-colored coat with lighter strands mixed in.

-Fawn – This is a light, yellowish-tan color that can have several different shades.
+Fawn – This is usually a light, yellowish-tan color that can have several different shades.
 The coat is uniform and the head is typically a bit darker than the rest of the body.

 Health problems recorded in this color such as alopecia have also been found in dogs of other colors.

-Because some colors deemed ‘undesirable’ they are also rare.
+Because some colors are deemed ‘undesirable’ they are also rare.
 This means a French Bulldog in one of these colors is often more expensive than the ‘desirable’ color range.

-French Bulldog Colors – Reference Guide
+French Bulldog Colors

 This is a French Bulldog with a predominant fawn-colored coat with dark brindle.
 The intensity can change but the nails, nose, eyelids, and lips should always be dark.